 2020 is the coming out party for Apple designed OpenType variable fonts, both the SF Pro and SF Compact system fonts and the all-new New York font shipping in iOS 14, watchOS 7 and macOS 11.
 The Apple created variable font technology is not new of course.
 It has been around since the QuickDraw GX days along with the TrueType GX enhanced Skia font.
 It was due to be standard in MacOS Copland system fonts including a Japanese variable font created by FontWorks.
 Then Steve Jobs returned to Apple and everything changed.

 Yes, it has taken 25 years for an Apple created technology to make it into the basic system.
-It proves my long stated belief that technology doesn’t matter unless it is built into every nook and cranny of the OS foundation.
-The TrueType GX Skia variable font has been around all this time, but it only matters now because the SF Pro system font has gone variable.
+It proves my long stated belief that font technology doesn’t matter unless it is a standard feature built into every nook and cranny of the OS foundation.
+The TrueType GX Skia variable font has been with us all this time, but only matters now because the SF Pro system font has gone variable.

 Why is It Taking So Long?